Sijoma/camunda-autoscaling/demo/README.md

 We build custom Docker images as we want to ship custom BPMN processes and payload for our own application.

-To build the customer applications, run `make demo-images`.
-This will build and push the Docker images to the zeebe-io GCR repository.
+To build the customer applications, run `make demo-app`, which will build the Docker images locally.